 In a research paper, you have to come up with your own original ideas while at the same time making reference to work that's already been done by others.
 But how can you tell where their ideas end and your own begin?
 What's the proper way to integrate sources in your paper?
 If you change some of what an author said, do you still have to cite that author?

 Confusion about the answers to these questions often leads to plagiarism.
 If you have similar questions or are concerned about preventing plagiarism, we recommend using the checklist below.
+There are also tools like Turnitin Draft Coach that help you ensure original writing and proper citations before handing in your final version.

 Planning Your Paper